Do Go On - 373 - The Star Wars Holiday Special

 But speaks in riddles.

-And has six arms.
+Yes, and has six arms.

-And one of them makes creams yeah
+And one of them makes creams.

-That's actually quite a nice name for Meg then.
+That's actually quite a nice.

 I think Meg would actually love that.

-Meg, hey, hey, hey, Professor Pooh.
+Professor Pooh.

-Now that you've said all that.
+Now that you've said all that, yeah, sure.

 I would like to thank from Hanover in Pennsylvania.